lyledean1/code-editing-agent/README.md

 # Code Editing Agent

 A lightweight agent for automated code editing and manipulation tasks.
-From the [tutorial](https://ampcode.com/how-to-build-an-agent)
+From the ["How to Build An Agent" tutorial](https://ampcode.com/how-to-build-an-agent) by Thorsten Bell

 ## Overview